Krillh/Airzlinshire/Misc/Eras of History.md

 # Era of Celestial Accord

-of the [[Western Continent]] around [[Myan Kian Lake]].
-There was a growing curiosity about it's true limits and a newfound desire to master it.
+The Era of Celestial accord is marked by a sudden interest in [[Majik]] in cultures of the [[Western Continent]] around [[Myan Kian Lake]].
+The was no doubt fueled by the formal discovery of [[Majik#Mixing Elements|element mixing]] in {some city}.
+There was a growing curiosity about it's true limits and a newfound desire to master [[Majik]], and that "discovery" caused that curiosity to explode.
 There was a sharp jump in [[Majik]] use in farming, and for the first time, there was a large volume of people trying to use it in their daily life.
-It became clear that there was more to [[Majik]] than originally thought.
+It became clear that there was more possibility to [[Majik]] than originally thought.

-This was no doubt started by the "discovery" of [[Majik#Mixing Elements|element mixing]].
-This led to the nearby
+Numerous [[Majik]] research groups, societies, and schools of different types were formed.
+There was discovery after discovery being made, and
 # From Copilot:

 ---